-- Committee minutes to be monitored by the Board; - 2.
-Internal audit: - Maintenance of a risk register; - Associated action plans related to the internal controls' framework.
+- 1. Committee minutes to be monitored by the Board; - 2.
+Internal audit; - 3.
+Associated action plans related to the internal controls' framework

 The Secretary of the Committee is a representative from the Insurance Manager who attends all meetings and prepares minutes.